antonkulaga/scala-js-binding/README.md

 Getting started
 ===============

-The best way to understand is to look at the code (mostly js part of binding crossproject) and at the Preview application.
+The best way to understand is to look at the Preview application (just git clone the repository and run sbt re-restart ).
+It contains a big number of examples with code highlights and explanations.

-Looking into sample App
+Looking into preview App
 -----------------------

 You can also look at Akka-http application inside scalajs-binding repository to see how bindings can be used in Akka-http app.